Which Hand to Read for Palmistry? The Answer Changes Based on What You're Looking For

 What This Means for Your Next Existential Crisis

 Comparing your hands offers a direct framework for auditing your life choices, which is why asking which hand to read for palmistry is ultimately a trick question.
-Clinical psychology data from the American Psychological Association (2023) indicates that 68% of adults experience a core identity crisis by age 30.
-Your palms provide a visual map of that exact internal conflict.
+Most people hit a stretch somewhere around thirty where the life they built stops matching the life they assumed they would build.
+Your palms give that conflict something to look at.

 If your hands are nearly identical, you fall into one of two camps.
 You are either living radically authentically to your nature, or you are stubbornly refusing to grow.
 You have not strayed from the path you were handed.
 That is either a massive flex or a warning sign.